MohamedHamed12/bookstore-Django/README.md

 1. User Authentication:

     -   Users can create an account and log in to access personalized features.
-    -   Passwords are securely stored using hashing algorithms.

 2. Book Catalog:

     -   Users can view a collection of books available in the bookstore.